-The perfectly-manicured green lawn is not as perfect as many people think.
-The truth is, perfectly manicured lawns contribute to climate change in many ways.
+The perfectly manicured green lawn is not as perfect as many people think.
+The truth is, that perfectly manicured lawns contribute to climate change in many ways.
 According to Smithsonian Magazine, it requires large amounts of water to keep these lawns green, fossil-fueled tools for maintenance, and harmful chemicals to keep weeds at bay.

 Because of this, many are reimagining what the “perfect lawn” actually looks like along with making other small changes within their homes to help protect the environment.
 Here are some actions you can take to reduce the negative environmental impact of your lawn and landscaping.